NTheuws/linorobot2_hardware/README.md

 For bigger robots, you can add an emergency switch in between the motor drivers' power supply and motor drivers.

 ## Installation

+Before continuing here, make sure you've finished up until [hardware and robot firmware](https://github.com/NTheuws/linorobot2_software/tree/humble#hardware-and-robot-firmware).
+In case you've gone through the installation steps and have been refered here, continue with the steps below.

 All software mentioned in this guide must be installed on the robot computer.

 ### 1. Linux